Grizzlies claw back from 26 down, beat Wolves in Game 3

 TIP-INS

-Grizzlies: Kyle Anderson started for the Grizzlies in place of Steven Adams, who was dominated by Towns in Game 1 and played only 3 minutes in Game 2.
-Adams didn’t leave the bench.
-Anderson had four points in 26 minutes. … Jaren Jackson Jr. scored just six points and had five fouls.
+Grizzlies: Kyle Anderson started for the Grizzlies in place of Steven Adams, who didn’t leave the bench. … Jaren Jackson Jr. scored just six points and had five fouls.

 OH, DAD

 Towns and Morant each had their fathers cheering them on from courtside seats again — and this time the two friends were right next to each other.
 Tee Morant watched through designer sunglasses beneath a black bucket hat.
-Karl Towns, who wore a dark blue Timberwolves hat and a black KN95 mask, at one point helped the arena hype men by tossing a couple of T-shirts into the crowd during a timeout.
+Karl Towns, who wore a dark blue Timberwolves hat and a black KN95 mask, helped the arena hype men by tossing T-shirts into the crowd during a timeout.

 More AP NBA coverage: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports